lambdaworks/zio-elasticsearch/docs/overview/aggregations/elastic_aggregation_ip_range.md

   )
 ```

-You can create an IpRangeAggregation using the ipRangeAggregation method in the following way:
+You can create an `IpRange` aggregation using the `IpRangeAggregation` method this way:
 ```scala
 val aggregation: IpRangeAggregation = ipRangeAggregation(